A bike store owner smiles while his team works in the background

 • Marketing costs

-While these aren't items to add on the invoice, these are crucial aspects of the service that factor into their fees.
-If you have a large number of clients, developing an invoicing schedule is necessary.
+While these aren't items to add to the invoice, these are crucial aspects of the service that factor into your fees.

-There are different methods for how to send an invoice.
 If you provide short-term, small-scale services, it’s customary to send an invoice at the end of the project directing the client that payment is due upon receipt.

-If your projects are larger in scope, breaking them into scheduled invoices is a common practice.
-Depending on the scope of a project, you can also invoice for a deposit upon the signing of the contract and break down remaining payments into monthly, bi-monthly, or quarterly payments.
+Depending on the scope of a project, you can also invoice for a deposit upon signing the contract and break down remaining payments into monthly, bi-monthly, or quarterly payments.

-Using online invoices or invoicing software will make creating and sending your invoices easier and more efficient.
-With QuickBooks you will get access to features that will allow you to:
+Using online invoices or invoicing tools will make creating and sending your invoices easier and more efficient.

-• Set up automated scheduled invoices
+• Set up automated scheduled invoices.

-And the list doesn’t stop there.
-Download the free invoice template and Try QuickBooks invoicing software today to see how it helps simplify your entire billing process.
+Download the free invoice template and try QuickBooks invoicing solutions today to see how QuickBooks can help simplify your entire billing process.

 Looking for something else?